19.00.050 SPECIALIZED VEHICLES (CALEA 41.1.3)

 The overall care and maintenance of these vehicles will be overseen by the Fleet Maintenance Manager and SWAT Team Commander to ensure operational readiness at all times.

 The SWAT vehicles are primarily equipped with support equipment, breeching equipment and miscellaneous SWAT supplies.
 A list will be maintained of items kept in the SWAT vehicles and will be inventoried monthly.
 Additional equipment will be added depending upon the mission that activates the use of the vehicles.
+Specialized equipment is loaded before missions and training exercises.

 Special Weapons and Tactics (SWAT) Team Armored Vehicle